 Having a water birth means planning to deliver your baby in a large birthing tub in your own private room.
 Many women find that water birth offers a gentle, empowering labor and birth experience.
 And studies show that laboring in warm water often reduces the length of labor and the need for medical interventions, like C-sections and episiotomies.
 The water helps women relax and cope better with contractions, reducing the need for pain medication.

 Speak with your provider before requesting a water birth.
-Whether or not you’d like a water birth, you can always plan on laboring in the tub or shower.
+Whether or not you plan on a water birth, you can always plan on laboring in the tub or shower.

 The first few hours and days after the birth of your child are important for your healing, your baby’s health and your bond as a family.
 We want to help you feel confident in your new role as a parent.
 We’ll help you learn to care for yourself and your new baby as you get ready to go home.
 We also offer after-care services to give you continued support as you’re healing and adjusting to life at home with baby.